simplelive/datagreatwall/README.md

 DataGreatWall
 =============
-The fastest and easiest java database/search implement
+The fastest and easiest java database/search class